flavioltonon/go-chronos/README.md

 - Set all necessary environment variables, then run ```source configmap && source env```

 ### Variables:
-- CHRONOS_GITHUB_USER_ID: can be found by logging any kind of event made by the account designed to be used by Chronos
+- GITHUB_USER_ID: can be found by logging any kind of event made by the account designed to be used by Chronos
-- CHRONOS_GITHUB_LOGIN: Chronos's GitHub username/e-mail
+- GITHUB_LOGIN: Chronos's GitHub username/e-mail
-- CHRONOS_GITHUB_PASSWORD: Chronos's GitHub password
+- GITHUB_PASSWORD: Chronos's GitHub password
-- CHRONOS_GITHUB_WEBHOOK_SECRET: webhook secret that has been configured in the settings of the project that will be handled by Chronos
+- GITHUB_WEBHOOK_SECRET: webhook secret that has been configured in the settings of the project that will be handled by Chronos

 ### NGROK
 - Run ngrok at port 8080: ```ngrok.exe http 8080```